mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/autoscaling/index.md

     name: ...kubeconfig to access the installed cluster...
 ```

-* `ssh-keys`: your ssh credentials are stored in a Kubernetes `Secret` in namespace `konvoy`
+-   `ssh-keys`: your ssh credentials are stored in a Kubernetes `Secret` in namespace `konvoy`
 with the name `<CLUSTER_NAME>-kubeconfig`.

-* `admin.conf`: your kubeconfig file, while present in your working directory,
+-   `admin.conf`: your kubeconfig file, while present in your working directory,
 is also stored in the cluster, but present in the current working directory,
 as `<CLUSTER_NAME>-kubeconfig` in the `konvoy` namespace.

-* `terraform.tfstate`: this Terraform file stores the state of the cluster, and is crucial for
+-   `terraform.tfstate`: this Terraform file stores the state of the cluster, and is crucial for
 keeping the infrastructure configuration up-to-date.
 Konvoy autoscaler pushes this file to Kubernetes, like it does `cluster.yaml`
 and other files, to keep the Terraform state up-to-date, for when the Konvoy autoscaler
 triggers scaling actions.

-* `extras/provisioner`: all the Terraform extra files are stored in a Kubernetes `ConfigMap`
+-   `extras/provisioner`: all the Terraform extra files are stored in a Kubernetes `ConfigMap`
 in the `konvoy` namespace, if present in the working directory.

 When all the cluster states are stored in Kubernetes, users can find all their configurations
-under the `konvoy` namespace, e.g. `kubectl get all -n konvoy`.
+under the `konvoy` namespace, for example `kubectl get all -n konvoy`.

 The Konvoy autoscaler deploys two pods.